-The term 'Face Value' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Face Value' is included in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Face Value represents the dollar value of a given security as the issuer states it officially.
 It is also otherwise known as the nominal value.
 Where stocks are concerned, this is the certificate-displayed original value of the stock.
 With bonds, this amounts to the dollar amount which will be paid back to the bond holder when the bond matures.
 This amount for bonds is usually $1,000 par value.
 Where bonds are concerned, this value is also called par value or sometimes only “par.”
 Par value is very important with bonds, while it means little to stock investors.

 Par value is two completely different concepts when dealing with bonds versus stocks.
 With bonds, this refers to the full amount which the company will return to the bondholder at the time of maturity.
 This assumes that the issuer does not default on its bond principal.
 Despite this set face value to be returned at maturity, bonds which trade on the secondary market have market values which fluctuate every trading day based largely on the prevailing interest rates.

 As an example, when interest rates prove to be greater than the coupon rate on the bond, the issue will be sold on the secondary market at a discount to par value.
 This means that the price will be lower than the par.
 At the same time, when interest rates turn out to be lower than the coupon rate of the bond, the bond sells for a premium, at higher than par.
 The par value still guarantees a fixed principal return in any case.
 Yet this value is considered to be a bad indicator of the current worth for the bond, given the fact that very few bonds actually trade for par on the secondary market.